pnimma01/Credit_Risk_Analysis/README.md

-** I worked with Aman Gill for this project, we follwed pair programming.
+** I worked with Aman Gill for this project, we followed pair programming.

 # Credit_Risk_Analysis